demiddel/hydration-react/README.md

 ## Reach out

-If you have any questions, create an issue or reach out to me on [LinkedIn](https://linkedin.com/martin-demiddel).
+If you have any questions, create an ISSUE/PR here on Github or reach out to me on [LinkedIn](https://linkedin.com/martin-demiddel).